dansmyers/Simulation/README.md

 ## Scrumage

 ### What?
 This course will be different from other courses you've taken.
 We'll be using a new course management framework called **Scrumage** ("**Scrum** for **Ag**ile **E**ducation"), originally developed by Dr. Shannon Duvall at Elon University.
-Scrumage is based on the Scrum project management framework, which you may have used for team-based projects in some of your earlier courses.
+Scrumage is based on the Scrum project management framework, which you may have used for team-based projects in some of your other courses.

 ### How Does It Work?
 Here are the  main features of Scrumage:

 1. The course is structured as a series of **sprints**, each lasting two weeks.
 Each sprint covers one unit of material.
-There will be seven sprints in our course.
+There will be six sprints in our course.

 2. At the beginning of each sprint, you'll be given a list of learning topics for the sprint, a curated list of resources (videos, readings, worked examples, etc.), and a set of required deliverables due at the end of the two-week period.